mattyonice/mattyonice/README.md

 - 👋 Hi,
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning the .net stack
+- 🌱 I’m CRUDing with .net + js + react
-- But as I finisjed with .net core, I have inevitably wandered into the free for all unwalled garden of Javascript, which is leading to React.

 <!---
 mattyonice/mattyonice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.